What are Text Block Value Nodes?

 Link your Text Blocks to add clauses

-Sometimes, you want to use your module to generate a document with clauses which are inserted based on certain user responses.
+Sometimes, you want to use your Module to generate a document with clauses that are inserted based on certain user responses.
 This section demonstrates how to do this by linking your Text Blocks.
-Note that this is an advanced usage of the Text Block value.
+Note that this is an advanced usage of the Text Block Value.

 Add a blank Text Block

-First, follow the steps in the procedure above to add a Text Block to your module.
-We suggest that you add this action as high up in the graph as possible.
+First, follow the steps in the procedure above to add a Text Block to your Module.
+We suggest that you add this Node as high up in the graph as possible. [ 1 ]

 Then, rename your Text Block.
-You'll name your other Text Blocks this same name in order to link them together.
+You will give your other Text Blocks the same name in order to link them together.
 Once your Text Blocks are linked, you can use their shared name to refer to them from a document or email.
 The relevant Text Block based on your decision tree will be selected.